-Unless specifically authorized by the City Council, commissions may not represent policy to outside agencies whether on their own behalf or on behalf of the City.
-Commissions function in an advisory capacity and in the absence of an explicit delegation of the role to act on the City's behalf by the Council on a particular issue, they may not directly communicate with outside agencies.
+Unless specifically authorized by the City Council, commissions may not represent policy to outside agencies, whether on their own behalf or on behalf of the City.
+Commissions function in an advisory capacity, and in the absence of an explicit delegation of the role to act on the City's behalf by the Council on a particular issue, they may not directly communicate with outside agencies.

 If a commission wishes to support or object to a particular policy or program, it should frame its action as a motion and a recommendation to the City Council on whose behalf the letter will actually be sent.
+Grants and support letters for commission related programs could be formulated on behalf of the commission and voted upon by the majority of the commission members.